A Perfect Day (album)

 A Perfect Day (完美的一天) is the eighth studio album by Singaporean singer Stefanie Sun.
 It was released on 7 October 2005, by Warner Music Taiwan.
 Produced by Jia Minshu, Peter Lee, and Paul Lee, it incorporates a variety of popular music genres such as pop, rock, electronic and lounge music.

-Though A Perfect Day album did not reach the heights of her previous studio albums, it still fared well commercially by selling over 1 million copies in Asia less than a month after it was widely released throughout Greater China.
+A Perfect Day album fared well commercially by selling over 1 million copies in Asia less than a month after it was widely released throughout Greater China.
 In Taiwan, the album sold more than 100,000 copies, becoming the country's 10th best-selling album of the year 2005, as well as the year's fourth best-selling album by a female artist.
 A Perfect Day was ultimately Sun's last original studio album to be released under Warner Music Group, since she left the company the following year in 2006 to go to Capital Music Taiwan.

 Background and development

 On 29 October 2004, Sun released her seventh studio album, Stefanie, which sold more than 2.2 million copies in Asia.
 In Taiwan, it sold more than 180,000 copies, becoming the year's sixth highest-selling album overall.
 The album also earned two Golden Melody Award nominations for Best Mandarin Album and Best Female Mandarin Singer in 2005, and she finally won Best Mandarin Female Singer.

 Stefanie Sun can be regarded as the music director of A Perfect Day.
 The entire plan for the production of this record was personally discussed and decided by Sun, and the songs were all selected only if she was fond of them.
 The entire album represents Stefanie Sun's own views and attitudes.
 In an interview, Sun stated that the concept of the album is defined as: "You like it, you don't like it, it's all very intuitive.
 The most direct things are the most touching.
 The music doesn't need to be fancy.
 If it's already like that, you just need to add the icing on the cake without blurring the focus."